-Be aware that not all volunteers will be able or willing to use these platforms.
-This may require alternate methods, such as a central email address or phone number.
+Not all volunteers will be able or willing to use these platforms, so you might want to think about some other options, such as a central email address or phone number.
 Setting up a specific email address for this purpose means multiple people can access it and you will not be sharing a personal email address.

-People in self-isolation may not have access to the internet or be comfortable on social media.
-This is particularly true of at-risk groups.
+Mutual aid groups are for everyone, but people in self-isolation may not find out about your group if they don’t have access to the internet or feel comfortable on social media.

 - What your group is

 - The area you cover

 - A positive message that you are here to help

 Do not include any medical or care advice.
 People should be directed to government and NHS guidance for the latest information.